-People usually think that obtaining vehicle insurance without any driving license is not possible.
-However, while that is true for most people, there are certain exceptions where some people have got auto insurance without a driving license, and that applies to motorcycles as well as other types of vehicles.
-So, you might be wondering, can I get motorcycle insurance without a license?
-You have come to the right place to learn about it.
-Note: You can compare request free motorcycle quotes and save up to 70% from us.
+People usually think obtaining vehicle insurance without a driving license is impossible.
+However, while that is true for most people, there are exceptions where some people have auto insurance without a driving license, which applies to motorcycles and other vehicles.

 Do You Need a Driver’s License for Auto Insurance?